Caramelized Onion and Goat Cheese Tarts are individual little puff pastry tarts perfect for a special appetizer or even a light meal!

 I’ve been pushing myself to get to the gym more often lately.
 I’m in my pre-Florida break mode…not because I’ll be wearing a bikini, not in this lifetime, anyway, but I do plan to do some heavy duty eating while I’m there and I figure the more calories I can burn off beforehand, the better.
 But yesterday I forgot my headphones, and the only available elliptical machine was the one that didn’t have closed captioning on the tv.

 Normally, this would throw me for a loop.
 I get reaaaallly bored exercising without the tv.
 Music doesn’t do it for me, neither does a magazine.
-Luckily Ina was on the food network making these little puff pastry tarts.
+Luckily Ina was on the food network making these little caramelized onion and puff pastry tarts.
 I know her so well I could read her lips.

 I watched her take a sheet of thawed puff pastry and cut it into rounds using a small plate as a guide.